-Hometown & Country
+Hometown and Country

 San Juan, Puerto Rico

-Favorite place in Harvard Square
+Favorite place in Harvard Square?

-What can FIPpers talk to you about?
+What can FIPers talk to you about?

-Why should a freshman choose FIP?
+Why should a first-year choose FIP?

 FIP is the best introduction to the diverse international community at Harvard.
 You are guaranteed to meet wonderful people from all over the world while at the same time learning about American culture and Harvard in general.
-I met some of my best friends at Harvard through this program and would encourage all international first-year students to also attend.
+I met some of my best friends at Harvard through this program and would encourage all international first-year students to also attend!